Sahanduiuc/GMV-MVE-trading-algorithm/README.md

 | 2015-12-22    | 0.031149  | 0.010103 | -0.004777 |

 ### How it works
-for given historical data, algorithm will pick the last n entries from it to calculate:
+for given historical data, algorithm will pick the last n entries it to calculate:

 ![WGMV](misc/WGMV__.gif) and ![WMVE](misc/WMVE__.gif)